Quick answer

 What to do

 1. For a first-time fit in a shoe style your dancer has never worn: go to the studio boutique first.
 Staff there fit dancers every day.
-They know that Capezio character shoes run narrow, that Bloch ballet slippers size down 1-2 full sizes from street, and that the same foot can be two different sizes in different brands.
+They know that Capezio character shoes run narrow, that Bloch ballet slippers size down 1 to 2 full sizes from street, and that the same foot can be two different sizes in different brands.
 That knowledge saves a wasted order.
-The boutique price is usually within $5-15 of online for required items: the fit certainty is worth that.
+The boutique price is usually within $5 to $15 of online for required items.
+The fit certainty is worth that.

-3. For reorders of a shoe your dancer already owns in a known size: any dance-specific retailer works.
-DancewearCorner and Discount Dance carry most major brands, have exchange policies for unworn shoes in original packaging, and typically ship within 1-3 business days.
-The main reason to buy from a retailer instead of brand direct on a reorder is price: retailers often run sales the brand website doesn't match.
+4. For reorders of a shoe your dancer already owns in a known size: any dance-specific retailer works.
+DancewearCorner and Discount Dance carry most major brands, have exchange policies for unworn shoes in original packaging, and typically ship within 1 to 3 business days.
+The main reason to buy from a retailer instead of brand direct on a reorder is price.
+Retailers often run sales the brand website doesn't match.

-4. For an urgent replacement (recital week, competition weekend): call the studio boutique first to confirm the size is in stock before driving over.
+6. For an urgent replacement (recital week, competition weekend): call the studio boutique first to confirm the size is in stock before driving over.
 If it's not there, check dancewearcorner.com or discountdance.com for the fastest shipping option available.
 Verify the order cutoff time, not just the shipping speed: a 2-day shipping option that closes at 2pm doesn't help if you're placing the order at 4pm.
+The full dance recital shoe shopping on a deadline walkthrough covers the guaranteed-by-date shipping windows, the local-store call sequence, and the borrow-from-a-teammate route when no online order will land in time.

 Common mistakes